6 Product Development Trends (2023-2025)

 For example, skin care company Nomige creates products for customers based on their DNA and data about their lifestyle.

-Searches for "Nomige" over the last five years.
+Searches for "Nomige" have increased by 300% over the last 5 years.

 In the physical products space, there are entire companies whose business model is based solely on the idea of personalization.
 Gloveleya is a good example.

 Gloveleya creates plush dolls and backpacks with users’ names on them.
 Here the product design doesn’t matter as much as the consumer’s requests.

-Searches for "Gloveleya" have increased by 99x+ over the last five years.
+Searches for "Gloveleya" are up 300% over the last 5 years.

 Vitamin and supplement company Careof asks new customers to take a quiz and share data about their health goals.